-The Prime Minister’s Trophy, the symbol of the Popeyes Bahamas Bowl championship, is presented to the winning team after the game each year.
+The Prime Minister’s Trophy, the symbol of the Bahamas Bowl championship, is presented to the winning team after the bowl each year.
 It is a unique creation that represents the Commonwealth of the Bahamas in several ways.

-Bahamas Prime Minister the Rt.
+Former Bahamas Prime Minister, the Rt.
 Hon.
-Perry G. Christie helped present the 2015 championship trophy to Western Michigan, and to honor the country’s highest-elected office, the trophy was renamed The Prime Minister’s Trophy by the bowl in 2016.
+Perry G. Christie, helped present the 2015 championship trophy to Western Michigan, and to honor the country’s highest-elected office, the trophy was renamed The Prime Minister’s Trophy by the bowl in 2016.
 Mr. Christie handed the newly named trophy to 2016 champion Old Dominion.

-Designed and manufactured by Levy Marketing & Awards of Tampa, Florida in consultation with the bowl’s staff, the Popeyes Bahamas Bowl championship trophy stands 30 inches tall and weighs nearly 30 pounds.
+Redesigned and manufactured by Levy Recognition of Tampa, Florida, in consultation with the bowl’s staff for the 2018 bowl, the Bahamas Bowl championship trophy stands 30 inches tall and weighs nearly 30 pounds.

-The trophy has a tan Corian base that represents the sand and a pair of turquoise portions that represent the water.
-The trophy is mounted on black wood with black wood pillars used to support the football at the top of the trophy.
+The trophy has a black acrylic base and a turquoise stand that represents the water.
+The trophy is mounted with wooden pillars used to support the football at the top of the trophy.

-A conch shell, one of the main symbols of the Bahamas, is in the center of the base, and acrylic laser-cut palm trees adorn both sides of the pillars.
+A conch shell, one of the main symbols of the Bahamas, is in the center of the base, and metal laser-cut palm trees adorn both sides of the pillars.
 Plaques representing the flags of the United States and the Bahamas are also on the base, signifying the relationship between the two countries as part of the longest-running international bowl game in college football history.

-The Popeyes Bahamas Bowl logo is rendered in acrylic and mounted halfway up the trophy’s center.
+The Bahamas Bowl logo is rendered in acrylic and mounted halfway up the trophy’s center.